What you will need to provide in order to apply for the programme

 For your application to be considered you will need two people to provide completed referee reports.

-- Complete the applicant section of the forms
+- Complete the applicant section of the form

-- Provide the forms to your two chosen referees
+- Provide a copy of the form to each of your two chosen referees.

 Examples of suitable referees

 Referees cannot be family members, partners, or people living at the same address as yourself.
 Some examples of suitable referees are:

 All applicants to initial teacher education programmes at the University of Otago must meet the language competency requirements of the Teaching Council of Aotearoa New Zealand.